IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 - Each virtual machine uses a tap interface number to connect its network interface to the switch port.

-- The VLAN used for automation operations is referred to as an **Out of Band** network because it is reserved exclusively for management traffic only and does not carry any user traffic.
+- The VLAN used for automation operations is referred to as an **out-of-band** network because it is reserved exclusively for management traffic only and does not carry any user traffic.

-- All other VLANs used for lab traffic are referred to as the **In Band** network because all user traffic passes through them.
+- All other VLANs used for lab traffic are referred to as the **in-band** network because all user traffic passes through them.

 ### Step 1: The inventory directory and its content